wb14123/blog/jekyll/_posts/2024-09-13-SBT-Task-to-Build-Frontend-Components.markdown

 ## Frontend Package Management and Build

 I put all the frontend related code into a separate sub-directory and treat it like a frontend project.
 This makes things much easier and less hacky.
 I use npm to manage the dependencies and use webpack to build it.
-Here is an example of the code tree structure:
+Here is a simplified example of the code tree structure from my project [RSS Brain](https://github.com/wb14123/rss_brain_release):

 ```